Rockton kid competing for top mullet in the country

 "In fourth or fifth grade I started and I had a rat tail and in sixth grade I cut that off and just started the mullet," Noah said.

-Beside the fact this is not a do you don't see everyday, Noah is getting even more attention for it thanks to something his father found scrolling through Facebook one day.
+Beside the fact this is a do you don't see everyday, Noah is getting even more attention for it thanks to something his father found scrolling through Facebook one day.

 "We saw the USA Mullet Championships were hosting a kids division.
-We thought our kid has a mullet so lets go for it," Noah's mom Jamie Smith said.
+We thought our kid has a mullet so let's go for it," Noah's mom Jamie Smith said.

 This year is the inaugural kids competition to find the youngster with the best mullet in the country.